Network Manager⚓️

 JsonSerializerSettings |

-Optional settings for JSON deserialization (default is null ).
-If null , default settings are used. |
+Optional settings for JSON deserialization (default is null).
+If null, default settings are used. |

 Description

-from a JSON string.
-This method allows specifying optional deserialization settings via JsonSerializerSettings
+The FromJson method deserializes an object of type T from a JSON string.
+This method allows specifying optional deserialization settings via JsonSerializerSettings.
+If no settings are provided, the default settings from BufferWriterExtensions.DefaultJsonSettings are used.

 Returns

-: The deserialized object of typeT
+T: The deserialized object of typeT.

 Example